Royal Highland Fusiliers of Canada

 The Royal Highland Fusiliers of Canada is a Primary Reserve light infantry regiment of the Canadian Army, with companies in Cambridge and Kitchener, and is an infantry sub-unit of 31 Canadian Brigade Group, headquartered in London, Ontario.
-The Princess Margaret, Countess of Snowdon and The Prince Andrew, Duke of York, as members of the Canadian Royal Family, acted as Colonel-in-Chief.
+Princess Margaret, Countess of Snowdon, and the then Prince Andrew, Duke of York, as members of the Canadian royal family, acted as Colonel-in-Chief.